EdCharbeneau/kendo-quickstart-mvc/src/chapters/chapter1.md

 ## Getting up and running

-In this chapter you're going to start with the basics, including starting a new project, adding UI for MVC to your project, and installing the quick start template.
+In this chapter you're going to start with the basics, including starting a new project, adding Telerik UI for MVC to your project, and installing the quick start boilerplate.

 ### Create a new MVC project